DL 242

 In this same vein, perhaps the focus should be on child, content, and context.
 Research suggests that time on screens may have little impact on kids' social skills.

-Joan Donovan with a piece in Nature looking at how the pandemic lays bare the failure to quarantine online scams, hoaxes & lies amid political battles.
+Joan Donovan with a piece in Nature examining how the pandemic lays bare the failure to quarantine online scams, hoaxes, and lies amid political battles.

 This week showed evidence of these challenges as Facebook says it will begin to alert users after they've been exposed to misinformation about the coronavirus.
 We don't know if this will happen.
 I'm also interested in why some misinformation is better or worse than others.
 I guess it matters who is paying for it.